-It is also worth highlighting that, despite the broad movement toward liberalization, and despite a clearly stated strategy to promote global regional value chain integration, substantial barriers to regional value chain development remain within the intra-SACU trade policy environment.
-This is particularly the case in the agri-business sector, which represents probably the clearest opportunity for the development of integrated value chains in SACU, from the perspective of national and regional comparative advantage.
-Trade restrictions (including import bans and quotas, as well as duties of up to 40 percent) on grain, feed, dairy, and poultry restrict regional trade and undermine the competitiveness of downstream producers, preventing the emergence of regional value chains.
+It is also worth highlighting that, despite the broad movement toward liberalization, and despite a clearly stated strategy to promote global RVC integration, substantial barriers to RVC development remain within the intra-SACU trade policy environment.
+This is particularly the case in the agribusiness sector, which represents probably the clearest opportunity for the development of integrated value chains in SACU, from the perspective of national and regional comparative advantage.
+Trade restrictions (including import bans and quotas, as well as duties of up to 40 percent) on grain, feed, dairy, and poultry restrict regional trade and undermine the competitiveness of downstream producers, preventing the emergence of RVCs.

-Integration efforts such as COMESA, SADC, SACU, and Tripartite FTA (TFTA) have all sought to liberalize trade between countries in order to increase trade flows, diversify exports by overcoming the limits of small markets, and deepen specialization through value chain integration.
-Nevertheless, non-tariff measures (NTMs) remain pervasive at the regional level.
-For example, permits are required for all second-hand goods, and to import meat, alcoholic beverages and medicines.
+Integration efforts such as COMESA, SADC, SACU, and the TFTA have all sought to liberalize trade between countries in order to increase trade flows, diversify exports by overcoming the limits of small markets, and deepen specialization through value chain integration.
+Nevertheless, NTMs remain pervasive at the regional level.
+For example, permits are required for all second-hand goods, and to import meat, alcoholic beverages, and medicines.
 Import levies apply to certain agricultural products and are collected at the first point of sale by the different agricultural associations.
-Export levies are imposed in key minerals and in agricultural products (citrus fruit and wine).
+Export levies are imposed on key minerals and on agricultural products (citrus fruit and wine).
 Local content regulations are also prevalent.
 The impact of these barriers on firms is significant in terms of cost and time delays.
 The commitment of Southern African countries to remove these barriers has focused so far on raising awareness and improving transparency, through identification and monitoring of NTMs.
 While this is a major step forward, progress to resolve barriers, once identified, has remained slow.

-Rules of Origin (RoO) also remain a potentially significant barrier.
+Rules of origin also remain a potentially significant barrier.
 Since SACU has a common external tariff, it does not need RoOs but they exist in SADC and given their importance in the context of GVCs, are likely to be central to negotiation around the TFTA.
-Under interim EPAs and the EU's GSP for LDCs (Everything But Arms), RoO for textiles and clothing and fisheries products are now more liberal than those under SADC.
+Under interim EPAs and the EU's GSP for least-developed countries (Everything But Arms), RoO for textiles and clothing and fisheries products are now more liberal than those under SADC.
 However, it remains imperative that the SADC EPA leaves enough policy space for the forthcoming harmonization and simplification of RoO between and among the TFTA, which will encourage the establishment of production units, diversification, investment, and transfer of technology across the region.